alexandergrzesik/2023ss_do_ag/coursework.md

 ## Ranked Choice Voting (RCV)

-- Ranked voting system in order of preference.
+- Ranked voting system in order of preference
 - If no candidate receives a majority...
 - ...Elimination of least votes
-- Continues until one candidate has a majority of votes.
+- Continues until one candidate has a majority of votes
 - More representative
 - More time consuming